Ana Grace Feven Laubach...

 Motherhood-a calling.
 Through adoption or biologically.

-When God showed us we would adopt two babies, ages 0-12 months, at the same time, I was downright scared.
+When we decided that we would adopt two babies, ages 0-12 months, at the same time, I was downright scared.
 It was not in my plan.
 One child, yes.
 And then another should God allow.
 But two at the same time, never ever was I a mama who thought it would be "cool" to have twins.
 At least I don't recall that now, cause well, living in reality sort of helps you to forget all the crazy, rainbows and unicorns thoughts you had.

 So very thankful God saw fit to allow Jim and I to have 4 precious children.
 So very thankful He saw fit to have me home with them.
 It's been SO much harder than I expected.
 Being a wife and a mom is definitely a full-time job.
 Praising him for these lives.